 - Compton Bay – Only 2 miles but along the best beach on the Isle of Wight and back along the cliff top

 - 6.5 miles to Garston Down via Bowcombe

 - 8 miles in a loop starting and finishing at Chale Green across St Catherines Down and taking in the Hoy Monument and The Pepperpot (St Catherines Oratory).

 As the Isle of Wight is surrounded by water, you are never too far from a new beach or stretch of coast to explore and enjoy.
 Wild swimming is becoming popular on the Island for obvious reasons and there are several open water swim events held on the Isle of Wight every year.
 Secluded Thorness Bay is a one mile walk away from Skinners.
 Swimming at high tide in Thorness Bay is recommended.

 The Isle of Wight is well know as a surfers paradise with many beaches to choose from.
 Learn to surf or hire gear with iSurf

 Kayaking, paddle boarding, coasteering, mountain boarding, zorbing, climbing…..and more are all available through Isle of Wight Adventure Activities

 We highly recommend a visit to West Wight Sports and Community Centre at Freshwater.
-Indoor swimming, sports hall, cafe, sports taster sessions for the children every school holiday and over 50 fitness classes for adults every week, they also offer very good value 2 week membership deals.
+Indoor swimming, indoor climbing wall, sports hall, cafe, sports taster sessions for the children every school holiday and over 50 fitness classes for adults every week, they also offer very good value 2 week membership deals.

 The Isle of Wight was Queen Victoria’s summer home and the spectacular Osborne House can be reached easily by bike or car.
 Take the iconic floating bridge across the River Medina to East Cowes and it can be found on the outskirts of the town.
 Carisbrooke Castle is a great place to visit – and see the famous donkeys walking the wheel to bring water from the well.